hmasdev/pyjpboatrace/README.md

 ## How to use

-1. (optional) create an instance of UserInformation [^1]
+1. (optional) create an instance of UserInformation;
-2. (optional) create a selenium driver [^1]
+2. (optional) create a selenium driver;
-3. create an instance of PyJPBoatrace
+3. create an instance of PyJPBoatrace;
-4. execute scraping and operating
+4. execute scraping and operating.

-[^1]: you must create a UserInformation instance and a selenium driver to order to deposit, withdraw or bet.
+NOTE: you must create a UserInformation instance and a selenium driver to order to deposit, withdraw or bet.

 ### UserInformation

-- `pyjpboatrace.user_information.UserInformation(userid:str,pin:str,auth_pass:str, vote_pass:str, json_file:str)`
+- `pyjpboatrace.user_information.UserInformation(userid:str, pin:str, auth_pass:str, vote_pass:str, json_file:str)`

 NOTE: If you use a json file to create an instance of UserInformation, the json file should contain the following keys: userid, pin, auth_pass and vote_pass.